-These days, hospitals and practices have to deal with the challenge of changing consumer behavior, mainly because these health care providers find it challenging to adapt to the needs of their consumers.
+These days, hospitals and practices have to deal with the challenge of changing consumer behavior, mainly because these health care providers find it challenging to adapt to their consumers’ needs.

 Consumers have been empowered in other sectors, so if healthcare providers cannot mirror these customer service experiences and include them in their healthcare practices, patients go elsewhere in search of them.

 Gone are the days when all you needed to do as a health care provider was to look for a suitable location, and the residents came trooping in like ants going to carry sugar granules.
 Patients are no longer choosing hospitals closest to their homes – they are visiting hospitals and clinics that can provide them with the best patient experience that meets their expectations.

 Health consumers are increasingly seeking health care facilities that can provide them with online health care services like consultations, scheduling appointments, and access to quality health information.

 Whether healthcare professionals like it or not, patients now want to know what other people are saying about any hospital or practices before visiting.
 Many doctors refuse to focus on this trend – they still want to hold on to their credentials and believe that is the only thing their patients need.

 However, most health consumers these days go on the search engines to learn what other people are saying about any healthcare facilities they are taking into consideration.